rollbar/docs/onboarding/lambdapy.md

 pip install rollbar
 ```

-## Sending a message to Rollbar
+## Sending a test message to Rollbar

-The main change that is required to get Rollbar to work is to either use the `blocking` handler
+Add the following to import and initialize Rollbar:

 ```
 import rollbar
-rollbar.init( '{{ server_access_token }}', environment='production', handler='blocking')
+rollbar.init( '{{ server_access_token }}', environment='production')
 ```

-or to use the decorator `rollbar.lambda_function` which will ensure that any errors/messages will be transmitted to Rollbar before your function returns regardless of whether you use the `blocking` or the default `thread` handler.
+Use the decorator `rollbar.lambda_function` which will ensure that any errors/messages will be transmitted to Rollbar before your function returns:

 ```
 @rollbar.lambda_function